This post covers things to do in November in San Francisco, including free, nighttime, and family-friendly activities, updated for 2022.

 There are a lot of great sports teams in the Bay Area, and many of them will be performing throughout the month of November.

-If you’re a football fan, you’ll have the opportunity to see both the San Francisco 49ers and the Oakland Raiders.
+If you’re a football fan, you’ll have the opportunity to see the San Francisco 49ers.

 Basketball fans will also have several opportunities to see the Golden State Warriors throughout the month of November.